 One of the issues I had with this backpack was trying to get my tent inside.
 Finally, I opted for a solo tent and just attached it to the outside of the Onni V40 which worked perfectly.
 On the outside of the backpack, there is a huge mesh pocket that is almost as big as the main compartment of the pack.
 The mesh compartment fit my stove, fuel, food, and snacks easily and best of all they were super easy to pull out when I got hungry.

-I did notice the backpack rubbed my shoulder raw after a couple days of backpacking.
+I did notice the backpack rubbed my shoulder raw after a couple of days of backpacking.
 Even with a lighter load than I normally take.
 Everyone’s shoulders are different in size, bone structure and such.
 Keep that in mind when buying any backpack, especially online.

 Who is this backpack designed for?
 Day hikers and quick overnighters.
 When ordering a backpack from Katabatic Gear you can choose to have waist belt pockets or not.
 I always opt for the pockets as its the perfect place to store emergency supplies like a phone, fire starters, compass, personal locator beacon, snacks and a whole lot more, these pockets are deep.